 The bright colorful stalks of rhubarb make an excellent pie, compote or jam.
 This perennial has huge leaves and a tangle of rhizomes that persist year after year.
 The crown requires cool temperatures to “rest” before the plant regenerates in spring and produces the tangy stems.
-The zone you live in will dictate the type of rhubarb winter care necessary to keep the plant producing annually.
+The growing zone you live in will dictate the type of rhubarb winter care necessary to keep the plant producing annually.

 Rhubarb Growing Conditions

 In temperate climates, rhubarb grows like a weed in spring and continues to produce leaves all summer into fall.
 Over-wintering rhubarb in these zones simply requires a layer of mulch prior to the first freezes.
-Use four to six inches of organic compost to enrich the soil for the next season and provide crown protection.
+Use 4 to 6 inches of organic compost to enrich the soil for the next season and provide crown protection.
 Protecting rhubarb in winter with a layer of mulch preserves the crown from excessive cold, while allowing the necessary chill to force new spring growth.